Weimar - Birthplace of The Bauhaus

 The original furniture by Siedhoff-Busche for the children’s room.

 With much of the original furnishing lost, selected pieces were reconstructed in place to give visitors a better idea of the innovative design of the 1923 exhibition.
 One of the most lauded designs was the versatile furniture design and toys for the children’s room, designed by Alma Siedhoff-Buscher.
 Allegedly, Gropius was not overly pleased with the outsized attention she received, as he considered toy design and women’s work to be less industrious.
 Women actually comprised the majority of students in the early years of Bauhaus.
 The administration was concerned that the percentage of female students would somehow diminish the school’s prestige.
-Progressive instituions like the Bauhaus certainly were not immune with sexism.
+A progressive institution like the Bauhaus certainly was not immune to sexism.

-Of all the furnitures pieces exhibited inside the house, the only piece original the house was a vanity table for the woman’s bedroom.
-As we walked through the rooms, Brian can’t help remarking how much of the Bauhaus furniture looked like IKEA products.
-That was actually a high praise, given Bauhaus’ influences on our contemporary consumer society.
+Of all the furniture pieces exhibited inside the house, the only piece original to the house was Marcel Brueuer’s dressing table for the woman’s bedroom.
+As we walked through the rooms, Brian couldn’t help remarking how much of the Bauhaus furniture looked like IKEA products.
+That was actually high praise, given Bauhaus’ influences on our contemporary consumer society.
 Although most of these items are meant for mass production, they were all handcrafted and are very precious as historic objects.
-Many of these early Bauhaus objects are concenrned about construction technique than personal comforts.
-It was easy to forget everything we see here are eseentially student projects.
+Many of these early Bauhaus objects are concerned with construction technique rather than personal comforts.
+It was easy to forget everything we see here is essentially student projects.

-Although many citizens of Weimar were curious about the Bauhaus’ works, most were puzzled and appaled by the unorthdox art education.
-While Weimar was governed by the left-leaning Social Democrats at the time of the school’s founding, the political winds changed quickly toward the far-right.
+Although many citizens of Weimar were curious about the Bauhaus’ works, most were puzzled and appalled by the unorthodox art education.
+While Weimar was governed by the left-leaning Social Democrats at the time of the school’s founding, the political winds changed quickly toward the far right.
 From a practical level, the exhibition backfired on the school.
-Soon after the exhibtion ended, the state cut its funding for the Bauhaus by half and shortened the faculty’s contract term.
-With limited financial means, the school annoucned planned closure in March 1925 and began looking for alternate sites and revenue streams.
+Soon after the exhibition ended, the state cut its funding for the Bauhaus by half and shortened the faculty’s contract term.
+With limited financial means, the school announced a planned closure in March 1925 and began looking for alternate sites and revenue streams.
 It ultimately led Bauhaus to the industrial city of Dessau, where the political climate was more favorable.

 Bauhaus Museum Weimar